 Leanne chose UNC over other top business schools.
 “UNC is a name everyone knows,” she says.
 “When you say ‘I went to Carolina’, that carries some weight.”
 Since graduation, Leanne has leveraged that reputation to advance her career and she now works as vice [resident for a risk advisory firm in New York City.

 Raleigh, North Carolina

 Chief Financial Officer, Peter Millar, Raleigh, North Carolina

 Previous roles: Equity Analyst, Goldman Sachs; Corporate Strategist, Ralph Lauren

 Academic background: Business, UNC-Chapel Hill

 After earning his BSBA from UNC Kenan-Flagler, Jon Mark Baucom left Carolina for New York City, landing first at Goldman Sachs as an equity analyst before moving into a strategic role at Ralph Lauren.
 Five years later, Jon Mark returned to North Carolina to join Peter Millar, a leader in luxury fashion apparel.

-Knowing that it would offer a challenging curriculum, Jon Mark joined UNC’s online Master of Accounting program, which afforded him the flexibility to manage a heavy workload and three young children at home.
+Knowing that it would offer a challenging curriculum, Jon Mark joined the online format of the Master of Accounting Program, which afforded him the flexibility to manage a heavy workload and three young children at home.
 In the program, Jon Mark acquired the knowledge he was after, which helped him better communicate with accountants and auditors and tackle more complex business operations.
-“I can now drill down on accounting issues with much more accuracy and detail than I felt comfortable doing in the past,” he said.
+“I can now drill down on accounting issues with much more accuracy and detail than I felt comfortable doing in the past,” he says.